SanchitaMondal/MM62201_final_projects/README.md

 3. comment on the statistic calculations and clearly mention your observation

          Note: This section may hold high weightage so write the observations in short and specific to point.

+### Project 6 : Impact of Soil Quality on Crop Growth Analysis

+1. This project aims to explore how soil quality (nutrients, pH) and weather conditions (temperature, humidity, rainfall) influence different crops.
+The dataset is located in the `\data\` directory.
+2. By analyzing this data, you will identify patterns and insights that can help to classify the type of crop grown in different regions based on these soil and weather factors.
+3. Go through the data files and understand the data.
+You can use the `pandas` library to read the csv files and perform analysis on the data.
+4. The project can be divided into the following parts:
+   - `Data Preprocessing`
+     1. `Handling Missing Values`: a) Check for missing values in soil nutrient data (nitrogen, phosphorus, potassium), pH, temperature, humidity, and rainfall.
+        b) Use imputation techniques like mean or median imputation for continuous variables such as nutrient levels, pH, and weather data.
+     2. `Feature Scaling`: a) Normalize the soil nutrient levels, pH, temperature, humidity, and rainfall to bring them onto a comparable scale.
+        This is important for analysis and visualization purposes.
+     3. `Encoding Categorical Data`: a) Convert the categorical feature crop label into numerical form using one-hot encoding or label encoding, so that it can be included in the analysis.
+    - `Data Analysis`
+      1. `Descriptive Statistics`: a) Compute summary statistics (mean, median, min, max) for all continuous features (soil nutrients, pH, temperature, humidity, rainfall)         to understand the distribution of these variables for different crop types.
+      2. `Correlation Analysis`: a) Examine the correlation between features (soil nutrients, pH, temperature, humidity, rainfall) to understand how soil and weather
+        conditions relate to each other.
+Use correlation matrices to visualize these relationships.
+    - `Data Visualization`
+      1. `Feature Distributions`: a) Use histograms or box plots to visualize the distribution of key features (nitrogen, phosphorus, potassium, pH, temperature, humidity,           rainfall) across different crop types.
+This will help in understanding which factors are more prevalent for certain crops.
+      2. `Pair Plots`: a) Generate pair plots to visualize relationships between different features for each crop type.
+Pair plots can show how soil nutrients and weather           conditions are distributed across crops and how they might interact with each other.
+      3. `Heatmap for Correlation`: a) Create a heatmap to show the correlation between features (soil nutrients, pH, temperature, humidity, and rainfall).
+         This will highlight strong correlations between variables that may influence crop type classification.
+      4. `Bar Charts for Crop Type Distribution`: a) Use bar charts to visualize the distribution of the crop type across different ranges of soil and weather features.
+         For example, you can create bar charts showing the count of each crop type at various pH levels or nitrogen concentrations.
+      5. `Scatter Plots`: a) Plot scatter plots with soil nutrients (e.g., nitrogen vs. phosphorus) on the axes, color-coded by crop type, to visually assess which crops             prefer specific soil nutrient combinations.

 ---
 ## Resources